Hormonal acne, which foods should be avoided?

 Water plays a fundamental role in skin health, especially in cases of hormonal acne.

-It helps eliminate toxins and waste accumulated in the body, thereby reducing inflammation that can worsen skin rashes.
+It helps eliminate toxins and waste accumulated in the body, thereby reducing inflammation that can worsen skin eruptions.

-Sufficient hydration also helps maintain the balance of sebum: dehydrated skin can produce an excess of sebum to compensate, which promotes pore blockage and the appearance of blemishes.
+Sufficient hydration also helps maintain the balance of sebum: dehydrated skin can produce excess sebum to compensate, which promotes pore blockage and the appearance of pimples.

 Tips for staying well hydrated

-Hydration is not limited to pure water: infusions, lemon water, or unsweetened herbal teas are excellent alternatives.
+Hydration is not limited to pure water: infusions, lemon water, and sugar-free herbal teas are excellent alternatives.

-Incorporating water-rich foods into your diet is also an effective strategy: cucumbers, watermelons, zucchinis, oranges, and tomatoes are valuable allies for maintaining a good level of hydration.
+Incorporating water-rich foods into your diet is also an effective strategy: cucumber, watermelon, zucchini, oranges, and tomatoes are valuable allies for maintaining a good level of hydration.

-Avoiding sugary drinks and excessive caffeine is also advised, as they can promote dehydration and disrupt the skin.
+Avoiding sugary drinks and excessive caffeine is also advised, as they can promote dehydration and imbalance the skin.

-Finally, it can be helpful to have a water bottle on hand to remember to drink throughout the day and thus support skin health from the inside.
+Finally, it can be useful to have a water bottle within reach to remember to drink throughout the day and thus support skin health from the inside.

 V. Dietary supplements for the skin